cloudogu/dogu-development-docs/docs/v3/getting-started/quickstart_en.md

 CES authentication, the Warp menu, backups, and upgrades are outside the scope of this guide.

+The result of this guide can be found in the [quickstart folder](quickstart).

 ## Prerequisites

 First, set up the [local development environment](prerequisites_en.md).
 Then select its kubeconfig: